Orgzales/BigDataFinalProject/README.md

 		- SPELLS: Find out how many times spells have been used + Classes can use them
 		- Monsters: Find out each monster and match challenge rating
 		- Seperate each file into a session for each match
+	- Make sure to make it not case sensitive